ChristopherNeuwirth/homebridge-rc433-etekcity/README.md

 ![](https://raw.githubusercontent.com/ChristopherNeuwirth/homebridge-rc433-etekcity/master/docs/raspberry-pi-funksteckdosen_Steckplatine-678x1024.png)

-2) Use wiring-pi and its rf sniffer to record the codes for your switches by launching the programm on your Raspberry Pi und controlling the switches by the remote control.
-Be aware of the fact that there a several implementations of the 433mhz protocol.
+2) Use wiring-pi and its rf sniffer to record the codes for your switches by launching the programm on your Raspberry Pi and controlling the switches by the remote control.
+Be aware of the fact that there are several implementations of the 433mhz protocol.
 The Etekcity switches require those which handle the pulse lenght.

 3) Follow the intstructions to install [Homebridge](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi) on your Raspberry Pi